GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 Fortunately, the FIDO Alliance and their supported vendor community have several resources to identify platform and device support in addition to compatibility issues.
 They also have a growing base of vendor support and certified products.

-There are four leading platforms and four main browsers that support FIDO2 and WebAuthN.
+There are four leading platforms and four main browsers that support FIDO2 and WebAuthn.
 1. Platform (Operating Systems)
     1. Windows 10 or later
     2. MacOS Big Sur or later